Alluring Traditional Crafts and the Learning Spirit of the Last Samurai

 Kasama / Yuki / Mito

-At Fukuda Pottery Works in Kasama you can try your hand at creating the beautiful pottery that made the city famous and learn the importance of a true craftsman’s patience from Katsuyuki Fukuda, a 6th generation master of the art.
-A great amount of time and heat is required to create even a simple mug from Kasama clay, but as Fukuda Pottery Works’ gallery of centuries-old ceramics prove, a little hard work can go a long way.
-When in Kasama, one shouldn’t miss the Kasama Inari Jinja, one of the top 3 Inari shrines in Japan and dating back to 651.
-Key features include its massive main shrine and the gorgeous, purple 400-year-old twin wisteria trees which bloom in early May.
+For example, at Fukuda Pottery Works in Kasama you can try your hand at creating the beautiful pottery that made the city famous and learn the importance of a true craftsman’s patience from Katsuyuki Fukuda, a 6th generation master of the art.
+Indeed, a great amount of time and heat is required to create even a simple mug from Kasama clay.
+But as Fukuda Pottery Works’ gallery of centuries-old ceramics prove, a little hard work can go a long way.

-This kind of persistence and devotion is apparent in all of the impeccable traditional handmade crafts that come from Ibaraki, like the modest-yet-elegant kimonos of Tsumugi-no-Yakata, carefully made using the oldest Japanese silk-weaving technique in the historic town of Yuki.
+In fact, this kind of persistence and devotion is apparent in all of the impeccable handmade traditional crafts that come from Ibaraki, like the modest-yet-elegant kimonos of Tsumugi-no-Yakata, carefully made using the oldest Japanese silk-weaving technique in the historic town of Yuki.
 The spirit of old Yuki is woven deep into the city — the traditional Edo period streets like thread linking the past and the present.
 As you pass by the Buyu sake brewery and other surviving misegura from the early 17th century, it’s easy to imagine what the lively streets of Yuki were like years ago.

 the Learning Spirit of the Last Samurai